daevid/jukebox/README.md

 * Automatic work delegation of busy audio streams
 * Automatic stream correction
 * Support for multiple JukeBox instances
-* Support for platforms where only one stream can be played in parallel (IE9 / iOS)
+* Support for platforms where only one audio stream can be played in parallel (IE9 / iOS)

 Known Bugs / Future Improvements
 --------------------------------

-* JukeBox Volume is not inherited on created Channels
+* JukeBox Volume is not inherited on created Clones

 Options